abiodunjames/aws-serverless-aurora/README.md

 # Serverless Aurora App with Database Migration

-This project shows how to build a fully Serverless backend on AWS and you can handle  database schema migration using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/),[ Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) (MySQL) and Python CDK.
+This project shows how to build a fully Serverless backend on AWS and how you can approach  database schema migration in [ Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) (MySQL)  using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), and Python CDK.

 ## How to Run